sdruix/AutomaticParallelization/README.md

 * **OMP2HMPP**[2], a tool that, automatically translates a high-level C source code(OpenMP) code into HMPP.
 The generated version rarely will differs from a hand-coded HMPP version, and will provide an important speedup, near 113%, that could be later improved by hand-coded CUDA.

+* **Inline**, as part of the OMP2HMPP tool, the implemented Mercurium Plugin is able to do smart inlining of all the selected function calls.

 * **OMP2MPI**, currently in development phase...

+* **ForLoopNormalization**, the implemented Mercurium Plugin to transform all the for loop found in an input code to a normal form.
+This source-to-source compiler is intended to simplify next compilation phases.
+Currently in development phase...

 [1] J. Balart, A. Duran, M. Gonzalez, X. Martorell, E. Ayguade, and J. Labarta.
 Nanos mercurium: a research compiler for openmp.
 In Proceedings of the European Workshop on OpenMP, volume 8, 2004.